What Is Fracking?

 Current activity on the Fylde

-Below is a list of where Cuadrilla has current interests in the Fylde and Wre.
-Only one well has been hydraulically fractured so far – at Preese Hall.
-It’s important to remember that Cuadrilla has a 50% failure rate so far – four wells have been drilled and two have failed, one at Anna’s Road, the other at Preese Hall.
-Cuadrilla has said that it is applying for planning permission at six further sites.
-At the moment we do not know where these sites are.
+Below is a list of where Cuadrilla has current interests in the Fylde and Wyre.
+It’s important to remember that Cuadrilla has a high failure rate – just look at what happened at Anna’s Road, the other at Preese Hall.

-- Clifton – this is the newest of the sites the company says it is proposing to submit a planning application for a vertical exploration well.
+- Clifton – the company was proposing to submit a planning application for a vertical exploration well.
 Cuadrilla says the proposed well would allow rock samples to be extracted from the shale deep below the surface for analysis and that the well will not be hydraulically fractured.
 The proposed well site is located to the south of Clifton Business Park off the A584, close to a low level radioactive disposal site, a landfill site, and not far from a nuclear fuel production site at Salwick.
 It is also on the banks of the River Ribble.
+Cuadrilla currently claims that it has no immediate plans for this area

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.

 - Singleton – Grange Hill site (drilled).
 Temporary planning permission was granted in April 2010.
 Drilling began at the Grange Hill site in January 2011.
 Drilling reached a depth of 10,700 feet.
-The well has not been fracked but Cuadrilla is currently applying for extended planning permission to carry out test drilling and fracking.
+The well has not been fracked but Cuadrilla applied for extended planning permission to carry out test drilling and fracking.
+In January 2015, Lancashire County Council refused Cuadrilla’s application to carry out seismic and pressure monitoring, despite the planning officers’ recommendations that the plans be accepted.
+Cuadrilla claims that is currently restoring the site to agricultural land

 - Westby – Anna’s Road site (consent acquired).
 Temporary planning permission for the site in Westby was granted in November 2010.
 In August 2012, Cuadrilla announced that it was ready to drill horizontally at the site, even though horizontal drilling was not a condition of the exploratory phase planning permissions.
 At the end of 2012, the company announced that it had messed up the well – the concrete casing was proved to be inferior and then a piece of equipment got lodged down there, so the well was abandoned.
-Cuadrilla has submitted a planning application to Lancashire County Council to enable it to undertake hydraulic fracturing of the gas reservoir.
+Cuadrilla submitted a planning application to Lancashire County Council to enable it to undertake hydraulic fracturing of the gas reservoir.
 Further information on the botched well is available here.
+In October 2013, Cuadrilla announced that it was abandoning the Anna’s Roat site – the reason being “partly due to technical constraints related to wintering birds”.
+Cuadrilla is more likely to have withdrawn from the site because of public pressure.
+This site is near a large housing estate and is served by narrow country roads.
+The decision was also probably due to the ‘Balcombe effect’, ie, organised public pressure which greatly delayed the company’s activities in Sussex.

 Other sites in Lancashire

 - Becconsall site, Banks (drilled).
 Temporary planning permission was granted on 20th October 2010.
 Drilling began at the site in August 2011 and lasted for just over three months.
 In September 2012 Cuadrilla applied for a 36 month extension to the temporary planning permission.
 This was granted.
-Cuadrilla is currently applying for planning permission for test drilling and fracking.
+In October 2014, Cuadrilla was granted permission to begin pressure monitoring at the site.
+Later plans required that Cuadrilla return the site back to its original use, ie prime agricultural land – Cuadrilla has applied for and been granted four subsequent extensions extensions to do so and has still not complied.
+In October 2017, against the Planning Officer’s advice, Lancashire County Council voted for enforcement action against the company for not returning it to farmland in time.
+Work began in April 2018 to plug the site and return it to agricultural land

 What Could Go Wrong?